alfonsoristorato/wiremock-docker-easy-extensions/README.md

 The example config file is set up to:

-- Read the source files from the `examples/example` directory.
+- Read the source files from the `extensions` directory.
 - Include the `commons-lang3` dependency.

 ### Mappings